Third Thursday at the Museum

 Ironman Arizona, PF Chang’s Rock and Roll Marathon, Pat’s Run.
 How did they get started?
 What is their future?
 Stephanie Nowack of the Tempe Tourism Office, Sandy Flynn of Pat’s Run/the Tillman Foundation will present information on these top sporting events.

 Jan 16: Baseball at the WWII Japanese-American internment camps

 Bill Staples Jr. (author of “Kenichi Zenimura, Japanese American Baseball Pioneer”)

 Feb 20: Tempe Spring Training

 A Los Angeles Angel’s representative will speak about spring training at Tempe Diablo Stadium.
 Rodney Johnson, president of the Arizona Chapter of the Society for American Baseball Research, will speak on the start of spring training in the Valley.
 Susie Steckner, author of “Cactus League: Spring Training,” will take up the story from there and sell and sign copies of her book.

 What was Tempe’s first baseball team?
 John Tenney and Lance Busch from Arizona Territories Vintage Base Ball League will talk about early baseball.

 April 17: ASU Stadium District and Sun Devil Stadium Plans

-Learn ASU’s plans for remodeling Sun Devil Stadium and for the land surrounding it from representatives of ASU’s Real Estate Development Office.
+At April’s presentation, learn ASU’s plans for remodeling Sun Devil Stadium and for the land surrounding it from new Athletic Director Ray Anderson.